 Job Postings – Employers can post their open positions free of charge, 24 hours a day, 7 days a week directly into Symplicity or by filling out a La Verne Law Job Posting Form.
 Students and alumni can log onto Symplicity, view and then apply for those positions they are interested in.

-Career Services Student Advisory Board – Formed in Spring 2009, the Career Services Student Advisory Board meets once a month during the academic year to exchange ideas and to improve the career services offered to the students.
-Student are encouraged to apply to be a member of the Career Services Student Advisory Board.
+Student Affairs & Career Services Student Advisory Board – Formed in Spring 2009, the Career Services Student Advisory Board meets once a month during the academic year to exchange ideas and to improve the career services offered to the students.
+Student are encouraged to apply to be a member of the Student Affairs & Career Services Student Advisory Board.

 Reciprocity –In partnership with other ABA law schools located outside of the Southern California area, La Verne students and alumni can access job postings available from other geographic areas through the Reciprocity Program.